Skip to main content

 The Central Role of Metabolic Health

-Your is the foundation upon which your overall vitality is built.
+Your metabolic health is the foundation upon which your overall vitality is built.
 It encompasses the complex web of chemical reactions your body uses to convert food into energy, build and repair tissues, and eliminate waste.
 The biometric screening provides several key data points that, when viewed together, offer a remarkably clear picture of your metabolic efficiency.

 The lipid panel, which measures HDL, LDL, and triglycerides, is particularly revealing.
 These are not simply “good” and “bad” cholesterol; they are actors in a complex drama of energy transport and inflammation.